Honors Core Courses

 1) Honors Seminar: HNRS 175Q (3 credits)

 This interdisciplinary seminar is often team taught and is a first-year requirement for all students admitted to The Honors College.
 The course is designed to demonstrate the interaction between different areas of study.
-Students will spend equal time examining a specific theme from the perspective of each of two instructors from different disciplines, and st times the classes are combined so the group as a whole can meet.
-Recent topics include “Food,” “Social Justice,” “Creativity,” and “Religion, Ethics, and Politics.”
+Students will spend equal time examining a specific theme from the perspective of each of two instructors from different disciplines, and at times the classes are combined so the group as a whole can meet.
+Recent topics include “Food,” “Social Justice,” and “Creativity.”
 HNRS 175Q is also a great opportunity to meet other students who are new to The Honors College and to make connections with Honors instructors.

 2) Culture Connection: HNRS 275Q (3 credits)

 The purpose of this course is twofold: It assists students with cultivating strategies for engaging deeply with cultural experiences and events and to further their development as writers.
 To that end, students will read a selection of essays on cultural criticism as well as critiques of theatrical performances, music recitals and concerts, art exhibits, etc. In addition, this is a community engagement class in which students attend, absorb, and discuss events, exhibitions, and productions on campus or in the community and write their own critiques of them.
 HNRS 275Q: Culture Connection is offered both spring and fall.

 Culture Connection is also available as a three-week study abroad program over interim.
 In May 2014, Culture Connection in London was launched with Dr. Carlin and twenty Honors students.
 Another abroad class was soon organized, which quickly filled, for the January 2015 “winterim.”
 Enthusiastic endorsements from each section proved contagious, and subsequent Culture Connection Abroad sections were developed for May 2015, January 2016, and every interim since.
 In fact, Culture Connection destinations now include Edinburgh, London, and Paris!